Lennart401/LernfabrikProjekt/arduino/README.md

 The subject string shall be formatted like a MQTT subject string, e.g. `wifi/status`.

 ### WiFi Dataserver communication protocol
 To minimize the data that required to be sent over wifi, I have developed a simple and lightweigt protocol.
-It's details can be found in the README of my [LernfabrikDataserver](https://github.com/Lennart401/LernfabrikDataserver/#communication-protocol)-Repository.
+It's details can be found in the README of the sub-project `data-server`.

 ## Using the Code/a Box in a production enviroment
 Operative procedures and other information on productivly using the box is described in the user manual.
-See [MANUAL.md](https://github.com/Lennart401/LernfabrikArduino/blob/main/MANUAL.md).
+See [MANUAL.md](MANUAL.md).